SkinneePix - A step too far for 'thinspiration'?

 “But we do know that in some cases, the trigger can be abuse in childhood.
 We also know that the 24/7 nature of social media places huge pressures on our children and young people which in turn can lead to significant emotional issues.
 And society is increasingly bombarded with celebrities and airbrushed images which give an impossible view of what ‘beautiful’ is.”

 The most accurate figures regarding the prevalence of eating disorders are those from the National Institute of Health and Care Excellence (NICE).
 These suggest that 1.6 million people in the UK are affected by an eating disorder, of which around 11% are male.
 However, more recent research from the NHS information centre showed that up to 6.4% of adults displayed signs of an eating disorder (Adult Psychiatric Morbidity Survey, 2007).
 Eating disorders are responsible for the highest number of deaths from psychiatric illness.

 Anyone can develop an eating disorder, regardless of age, sex, cultural or racial background, although the people most likely to be affected tend to be young women, particularly between the ages of 12-25.*

 Dr Yellowlees said: “It can be difficult for anyone to acknowledge that they have an eating disorder but professional help should always be sought as soon as possible.
 Anorexia needs specialist help to treat both the psychological causes and its physical effects.

 “Contacting your GP is often the easiest way to get help and further treatment.
-They may offer you psychological counselling or dietary counselling, or refer you to a specialist, such as the Priory hospitals for further assessment.
-This may lead to outpatient treatment or, if more serious, day or inpatient treatment.
+They may offer you psychological counselling or dietary counselling, or refer you to a specialist, such as Priory for further assessment.
+This may lead to outpatient treatment or, if more serious, day or inpatient treatment."

-“Enjoying a full recovery from an eating disorder is highly achievable, particularly when help is sought early on and treatment followed through a structured programme.
+“Enjoying a lasting recovery from an eating disorder is highly achievable, particularly when help is sought early on and treatment followed through a structured programme.
 Treatment for an eating disorder can be life-changing.”